Enhancement of nonclassical properties of two-mode squeezed vacuum state with postselected von Neumann measurement: The effects on entanglement

 \subsection{Einstein--Podolsky--Rosen correlation}

-An inseparability criterion based on the total variance of a pair of Einstein-Podolsky-Rosen (EPR) type operators is proposed for continuous variable systems \citep{PhysRevLett.84.2722,PhysRevLett.84.2726,DUC2023170988}.
-It provides a sufficient condition for entanglement of any two-party continuous variable state, and it turns out to be a necessary and sufficient condition for inseparability.
-Here, by employing this entanglement criteria, we calculate the total variance of EPR type operators of TMSV state under $\vert\Psi\rangle$ state to examine the weak measurement effects on the inseparability of our system state.
-We consider the EPR type operators as $X_{1}-X_{2}$ and $P_{1}+P_{2}$ and their variances are \citep{REN2019106}
+Researchers propose an inseparability criterion based on the total variance of a pair of Einstein-Podolsky-Rosen (EPR) type operators for continuous variable systems \citep{PhysRevLett.84.2722}.
+This criterion provides a sufficient condition for entanglement of any two-party continuous variable state, and it turns out to be a necessary and sufficient condition for inseparability.
+By employing this entanglement criterion, we calculate the total variance of EPR-type operators for the TMSV state under the state $|\Psi\rangle$ to examine the effects of WM (WM) on the inseparability of our system state.
+For the two-mode system, the EPR correlation in terms of the variances of the EPR-type operators $\hat{X}_{1}-\hat{X}_{2}$ and $\hat{P}_{1}+\hat{P}_{2}$ is \citep{REN2019106}